Bernie Sanders Open to Working With Trump on Capping Credit Card Interest Rates

 President Joe Biden first proposed a rule in February 2023 to cap credit card late fees at $8.
 However, a federal judge in Texas blocked the White House’s measure to restrict these companies from charging clients late fees higher than $8.

-Financial experts anticipate gradually declining credit card interest rates since the Federal Reserve is unwinding its restrictive monetary policy stance.
-The Fed followed through on a quarter-point reduction to the benchmark federal funds rate to a range of 4.5 and 4.75 percent.
+Financial experts anticipate gradually declining credit card interest rates because the Federal Reserve is unwinding its restrictive monetary policy stance.
+The Fed followed through on a quarter-point reduction to the benchmark federal funds rate to a range of 4.5 to 4.75 percent.

-But while credit card interest rates are expected to fall in the coming months, they remain high because they have been near historic levels since early 2022.
+But although credit card interest rates are expected to fall in the coming months, they remain high because they have been near historic levels since early 2022.

 According to the U.S. central bank’s consumer credit data, the average credit card rate is nearly 22 percent.